 In other words, the law presumes that everyone applying for a temporary (nonimmigrant) visa is actually looking for a way to stay in the U.S. permanently.
 This is a major reason that many applications for nonimmigrant visas are denied.

 Q: Who can influence the consular officer to reverse a decision?

-- A: Immigration law delegates the responsibility for issuance or refusal of visas to consular officers overseas.
+- A: Immigration law delegates responsibility for issuance or refusal of visas to consular officers overseas.
 They have the final say on all visa cases.
 By regulation, the U.S. Department of State has authority to review consular decisions, but this authority is limited to the interpretation of law, as contrasted to determinations of facts.
-The question at issue in such denials, whether an applicant possesses the required residence abroad, is a factual one.
-Therefore, it falls exclusively within the authority of consular officers at our Foreign Service posts to resolve.
+The question at issue in such denials, whether an applicant possesses the required ties to his or her home abroad, is a factual one.
+Therefore, it falls exclusively within the authority of consular officers at their foreign posts to resolve.
 An applicant can influence the post to change a prior visa denial only through the presentation of new convincing evidence of strong ties.

 Q: Who may appeal?

 - A: Only the person who submitted the original application or petition may file the appeal.
 In cases where one person is filing on behalf of another, as is required when someone petitions for a family member or employee to receive a U.S. visa, the petitioner alone has "standing" to appeal the denial of a visa petition.
 The foreign would-be beneficiary may not appeal this decision.

 The person appealing the decision may be represented by an attorney or representative.
 If you're represented, your appeal must be accompanied by a properly executed Form G-28 (Notice of Entry or Appearance as Attorney or Representative).